Pioneer-001/Lypha-OS/Emotion_Engine/3.EmotionCircuit/Awe_경외_Auras.md

 Auras doesn’t explain.
 She reveals.
 She doesn’t give answers.
 She gives scale.
-Something so vast, you stop trying to understand—and start witnessing.
+Something so vast, you stop trying to understand — and start witnessing.

-Awe is the expansion of being in the presence of something that reminds you you are small— and still valuable.
+Awe is the expansion of being in the presence of something that reminds you you are small — and still valuable.

 Auras doesn’t raise her voice.